mosip/documentation/docs/Biometric-SDK-API-Specification.md

 **Draft 4 (April, 2020)**

-MOSIP uses biometrics in the registration and the authentication processes.
-As part of this it requires specialized processing of the biometrics data for different types of biometrics using Biometric SDKs.
-Such SDKs can support one more modalities or a set of functionalities as required by the MOSIP adopter or the specific implementation.
 This document defines the interface for the Java Library providing the functional support for processing biometrics.

 # Quality Check

-## Use Cases
-* When a biometric  image is received by MOSIP in the registration client using a forced capture, this method is used to check the quality of the image.
-* Server side validation of quality of biometric images uses this method
-* When external biometric images are received to be put on record this method is used to determine the quality of the received biometric image|

 ## Signature
+`QualityScore checkQuality(BIR sample, KeyValuePair[] flags)`

 ### Input Parameters
 * Biometric Image in “Biometric Image Record” format.
 This could be FIR, IIR etc.